graphql-plus/graphql-plus.github.io/graphql-plus/Schema.md

 Out_TypeArgument = Out_Reference | EnumValue
 ```

-Output types define the result values for Categories and Output fields.
+Output types define the result values for Categories.

 An Output type is defined as an object type with the following alterations.